swcarpentry/shell-novice/00-intro.md

 ---
 > ## Learning Objectives {.objectives}
 >
 > *   Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs.
+(Understand)
 > *   Explain when and why command-line interfaces should be used instead of graphical interfaces.
+(Understand)

 At a high level, computers do four things: